All Episodes

 That says a lot for Corey.

-And there's a lot of issues out there that they could be covering than not covering.
+And there's a lot of issues out there that they could be covering, they're not covering.

-They tried to do a hit piece on your dad about women, and lo and behold, every woman in the article comes out and says, No, we love Mr. Trump.
+They tried to do a hip piece on your dad about women, and lo and behold, every woman in the article comes out and says, no, we love Mr. Trump.

-They purposely took our comments out of context, and they all come to your father's defense, but they didn't interview Juanita Broderick, Paula Jones, and Kathleen Willie.
+They purposely took our comments out of context, and they all come to your father's defense, but they didn't interview Juanita Broderick, Paula Jones, and Kathleen Willey.

-Um, do you just accept that that's the way this campaign's gonna go?
+Do you just accept that that's the way this campaign's going to go?

-Well, you know, unfortunately, I think that's the way that it's gonna go.
+Well, you know, unfortunately, I think that's the way that it's going to go.

-I mean, the the news today is unfortunately no longer objective.
+I mean, the news today is unfortunately no longer objective.

-The Clintons, because whatever it is that they've established as a you know, their big machine in politics, they'll always be viewed as as these angels despite the years and decades of controversy, of theft of all of the controversies.
+They don't talk about those kind of things, the Clintons, because whatever it is that they've established as their big machine in politics, they'll always be viewed as these angels, despite the years and decades of controversy, of theft, of all of the controversy.

-I mean Sean, there's zero statistical probability that you can have that much controversy, that many allegations, all of those things, and it's and and there not be any fire.
+I mean, Sean, there's zero statistical probability that you can have that much controversy, that many allegations, all of those things, and there not be any fire.

-I mean, and it's even more embarrassing that the media doesn't even touch on these things as though they're non-issued.
+I mean, and it's even more embarrassing that the media doesn't even touch on these things as though they're non-issues.

 And what's so amazing about that is, you know, Ambassador Stevens requested security for months and months and months, dozens of times, because he knew that this area of Libya had become a hotbed for terrorist training.

-And they they literally disobeyed an order and went anyway.
+And they literally disobeyed an order and went anyway.

-By the way, while while she's simultaneously emailing our family saying, of course it's a terrorist attack.
+By the way, while she's simultaneously emailing her family saying, of course it's a terrorist attack.

 It's no different than the FBI editing the transcripts from the Orlando shooting.

-I mean, this administration, whether it be Obama as president or Hillary Clinton, the secretary, they've been a better administration for the people who hate us, for the people that would love to see us wiped off the face of the earth than to actually serve the people who they're supposed to be serving.
+I mean, this administration, whether it be Obama as president or Hillary Clinton as secretary, they've been a better administration for the people who hate us, for the people that would love to see us wiped off the face of the earth, than to actually serve the people who they're supposed to be serving.

-Um you know, when I wake up in the morning, there's days I feel like I'm taking crazy pills uh with the responses that we're getting.
+You know, when I wake up in the morning, there's days I feel like I'm taking crazy pills with the responses that we're getting.

-I guarantee you if they release the tape he said Allah and this is something of course it did but you know but it that doesn't fit the political correct you know and they should be the politically wrong agenda of making this not about radical Islam.
+I really did, but that doesn't fit the political correct, you know, and they should be the politically wrong agenda of making this not about radical Islam.

 They would rather use it to try to push gun control.

-They would rather use it to try to make you know the GOP look like they caused this stuff rather than you know you have and we've our immigration policies that have admitted you know that some of these radical people throughout the world.
+They would rather use it to try to make the GOP look like they caused this stuff rather than you have, and we've our immigration policies that have admitted that some of these radical people throughout the world.

 They never really like this country.